 That’s why we’ve compiled a list of 9 effective digital marketing strategies to inspire, attract, and retain new residents this year.

 To market strategically, it’s important to understand the current industry landscape, as it has shifted in a few notable ways.

 According to a study by Freddie Mac, owning a home is pricier than ever.
-In the past three years, the cumulative cost to rent has risen 14%, whereas the cost to own has increased by nearly 24 percent!
+In the past three years, the cumulative cost to rent has risen by 14%, whereas the cost to own has increased by nearly 24%!
 As a result, renting is much more attractive financially.

 However, cost isn’t the only factor.
-The fastest-growing renter segment, high-income earners, is made up of people who earn over $150,000.
+The fastest-growing renter segment, high-income earners, primarily comprise people who earn over $150,000.
 This influx of wealthy renters shows that owning a home isn’t the ultimate goal anymore.
-Renting, for this demographic, allows for greater freedom, flexibility, and convenience, unlike home-ownership.
+Renting, for this demographic, allows for greater freedom, flexibility, and convenience, unlike home ownership.

 By the Numbers